-\ The 2026 ACL would remain in place until modified.
+The 2026 ACL would remain in place until modified.

 Preferred Alternative 2.
-Allocate 12.45% of the revised total annual catch limit for snowy grouper to the recreational sector and 87.55% of the revised total annual catch limit for snowy grouper to the commercial sector.
-This allocation is based on average landings from 1986 to 2005 using a revised dataset that is inclusive of Marine Recreational Information Program Fishing Effort Survey estimates.
+Allocate 87.55% of the revised total annual catch limit for snowy grouper to the commercial sector and 12.45% of the revised total annual catch limit for snowy grouper to the recreational sector.